flamurrogova/openstack-aio/readme.md

     demo1
 ```

-we can open Horizon (openstack GUI) and get console login to our instance
+We can open Horizon (openstack GUI) and get console login to our instance.
+Also, on network node (our aio node) we can list our virtual router, implemented as Linux network namespace,

 ```
 vagrant@aio:~$ sudo ip netns ls